raaleksandr/zsql_test_double_framework/docs/reference.md

 ### Method CLEAR_ALL
 Clears all data in virtual database.
 Data can appear in virtual database either after INSERT_TEST_DATA method call or after insert/update/modify/delete operations performed with ZIF_ZOSQL_DB_LAYER in test mode.
-Works on virtual database and doesn’t delete anything in real database.
+Works on virtual database and doesn't delete anything in real database.

 ### Method CLEAR_DOUBLES
 The same as CLEAR_ALL